EdinbR/EdinbR.github.io/_posts/2017-01-09-january-meeting.markdown

 comments: true
 ---

 Hello everyone and welcome back from the winter holidays!
-We hope you are ready for another year of R talks!
+We hope you are ready for another year of R talks.

 These past few months, we've been improving our website: we are pleased to say we've now added a search bar, and you can now also leave us comments at the end of our posts, if you'd like to share your thoughts with us!